 "Our challenge is to help space agencies and companies do this quickly, affordably and repeatedly.
 It's about bringing state-of-the-art terrestrial technology to the space domain."

 Space Exploration Opportunities Coming Soon

-Mission Control will have a chance to showcase its technology on a pair of upcoming space missions.
-Later this fall, the company will upload software to a European Space Agency satellite to support an imaging project and validate its ability to use AI algorithms while in orbit.
+Mission Control had a chance to showcase its technology on a pair of recent space missions.
+Last fall, the company uploaded software to a European Space Agency satellite to support an imaging project and validate its ability to use AI algorithms while in orbit.

-Then, in late 2022 or early 2023, it's participating in an international mission that involves a SpaceX rocket delivering a Japanese lander with a rover from United Arab Emirates to the moon.
-Once on the surface, Mission Control's AI solution will help process images from the rover that will be sent to Earth — the first-ever demonstration of deep learning beyond low Earth orbit — however flight controllers lost contact with the rover when it was attempting to land in late April 2023.
+It also participated in an international mission that launched in December 2022 involving a SpaceX rocket delivering a Japanese lander with a rover from United Arab Emirates to the moon.
+Mission Control’s AI solution was poised to help process images from the rover that would be sent to Earth — the first-ever demonstration of deep learning beyond low Earth orbit — however flight controllers lost contact with the rover when it was attempting to land in late April 2023.

 "It's one mission with one rover," says Reid, "but in a sense, this is one of the first steps toward lunar prospecting.
 That will require many rovers and soil extraction, but it's coming.
 And our company can play a critical role early on and position ourselves to do more."

 Since its birth in a business accelerator on the Carleton campus, Mission Control has grown into a flourishing company with 23 employees — including chief technology officer Michele Faragalli, an adjunct professor at Carleton — and another dozen co-op students and interns, including several who are also doing grad school research at the university.
 Its office near downtown Ottawa features a 4,000-square-foot moon yard as well as an orbital robotics lab.

 "We would like to be part of as many missions as possible and contribute as much as we can, things like supporting satellites that are monitoring climate change and supporting space domain awareness to prevent collisions that create debris," says Reid.